Where Are All The Gay AFL Players?

 When stigma pushes people deeper into the closet, it renders LGBTQ+ athletes invisible – virtually non-existent.
 This lack of visibility and representation makes it even harder for LGBT people to understand and accept themselves.
 Thus, a vicious cycle persists.

-In 2014, Ball hosted the first Pride Cup between the Sydney Swans and St. Kilda, wherein both ends of the 50 meter lines were painted with rainbow colours.
+In 2014, Ball hosted the first Pride Cup between the Sydney Swans and St. Kilda.
+Both ends of the 50-meter lines were painted with rainbow colours.
 In 2017, Ball garnered the Young Australian of the Year award for Victoria.

 View this post on Instagram

 Will There Ever Be An Openly Gay AFL Player?

 While LGBTQ+ discrimination and stigma are still rampant in sports today, players like Kopay, Roberts, and Ball.
 They let people know that LGBTQ+ athletes do exist – and they can do a good job in any sport.